accept-project/accept-api/README.md

 3. Click “File”, click “Add”, click “Existing Project…”, double click “AcceptFramework” folder, choose file "AcceptFramework.csproj", click “Open”.

-4. Click “File”, click “Save AcceptApi.sln”, choose a directory path, click “Save”.
+4. Click “File”, click “Save All”, choose a directory path(usually .Net solutions are kept in the root folder), click “Save”.

 -	At this stage the ACCEPT Framework dependency is automatically resolved and the API Solution file is created.
 -	Now the next step is to sort all ACCEPT Framework dependencies and compile the Framework.